FelipeLyra1/prework-study-guide/README.md

 ## License

-Please refer ti the license in the repo
+Please refer to the license in the repo